developer-guy/distribute-policies-with-the-power-of-openfaas/README.md

 Let's clarify what is the motivation behind this post first.

 One of the feature OpenFaaS is [auto-scaling](https://docs.openfaas.com/architecture/autoscaling/) mechanism.
 The auto-scaling means is that you can scale up/down your function instances as demand increases.
-Also OpenFaaS provides a feature called [zero-scale](https://docs.openfaas.com/architecture/autoscaling/#zero-scale).
-By enabling this feature , you can scaling to zero to recover idle resources is available in OpenFaaS.
+Also, OpenFaaS provides a feature called [zero-scale](https://docs.openfaas.com/architecture/autoscaling/#zero-scale).
+By enabling this feature , you can scale to zero to recover idle resources is available in OpenFaaS.

 Using OpenFaaS as an OPA's Bundle API , you can have all the features by default with less effort.Also, you can't have to manage build/push and deploy phases with your Bundle API's .